zoho/SalesIQ-Mobilisten-iOS-SP/README.md

 ```

 ## API Documentation
-You can find the list of all APIs and their documentation [here](https://www.zoho.com/salesiq/help/developer-section/ios-sdk-event-delegate.html) in the **API Reference** section.
+You can find the list of all APIs and their documentation [here](https://www.zoho.com/salesiq/help/developer-section/ios-sdk-event-delegate.html) under the **API Reference** section.